 Example 1: Python os.system()

 If your software must execute a shell script or some other item, do so safely.
-For example, in python, this is an example of bad code:
+For example, in python, this is an example of bad code, DO NOT DO THIS!:

 name = get_query_param('filename')